JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

    ![Configure a native application](native-new-project-intellij-2.png){width=700}

-   By default, the wizard creates the necessary `main.kt` file with code that prints "Hello, Kotlin/Native!" to the standard output.
+   By default, the wizard creates the necessary `Main.kt` file with code that prints "Hello, Kotlin/Native!" to the standard output.

 5. Open the `build.gradle.kts` file, the build script that contains the project settings.
 To create Kotlin/Native applications, you need the Kotlin Multiplatform Gradle plugin installed.
 Ensure that you use the latest version of the plugin: